mramshaw/MQTT_and_mosquitto/README.md

 > You can use either the MQTT protocol directly or MQTT over WebSocket to publish and subscribe.
 > You can use the HTTP REST interface to publish.

+It may not be clear from the above, but AWS IoT ___only___ supports secured MQTT - unsecured MQTT is not an option.

 One aspect of AWS IoT is that each device MUST have a unique client ID (this could be the device serial number, for instance).
 For security reasons, duplicate client IDs are not permitted.